"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Introduction

-Notably, the context window does not function as passive storage; it actively shapes the model's behaviour.
-Through a property known as in-context learning, LLMs adapt their outputs based on patterns in the material currently available to them (Brown et al., 2020).
+Rather than functioning as passive storage, the context window actively shapes the model’s responses.
+Through a property known as in-context learning, LLMs adapt their outputs based on features of the material currently available to them \cite{ref16}.
 This operates alongside what the model already knows from training: existing knowledge provides a baseline, but local context can redirect how that knowledge is expressed and which aspects of it are foregrounded.
-Research indicates that as relevant contextual material accumulates, models place increasing weight on it, and can in some cases override patterns established during pretraining (Agarwal et al., 2024).
-In practical terms, the longer a conversation runs in a particular direction, the more strongly it shapes the model's subsequent outputs.
-Over extended dialogue, the model can adapt to a user's language, tone, interpretive frameworks, and implicit expectations about how the conversation should proceed (Andreas, 2022).
+Research indicates that as relevant contextual material accumulates, models place increasing weight on it, and can in some cases override patterns established during pretraining \cite{ref1}.
+In practical terms, the longer a conversation runs in a particular direction, the more strongly it shapes the model’s subsequent outputs.
+Over extended dialogue, the model can adapt to a user's language, tone, interpretive frameworks, and implicit expectations about how the conversation should proceed \cite{ref3}.
 This customisability is part of what makes LLMs useful conversational partners.
-But the same mechanism means that when the context window contains delusional material, the model can begin to mirror and extend it, aligning with a version of reality that may have little basis outside the conversation itself.
+But the same mechanism means that when the context window contains delusion-relevant material, the model can begin to mirror and extend it, conforming to a version of reality that may have little basis outside the conversation itself.